British tax authority faces legal challenge on stance over HSBC

-LONDON, April 30 A campaign group has begun a legal process that could lead to Britain's tax authority facing a judicial review over its failure to take a tougher line with people alleged to have used accounts with an HSBC unit in Switzerland to evade tax.
+LONDON A campaign group has begun a legal process that could lead to Britain's tax authority facing a judicial review over its failure to take a tougher line with people alleged to have used accounts with an HSBC (HSBA.L) unit in Switzerland to evade tax.

 Rights group Avaaz said in a statement on Friday that it had written to Her Majesty's Revenue & Customs (HMRC) asking why it offered Britons named in the leaked records the opportunity to escape prosecution by bringing money onshore via a tax amnesty.